Author: Juan Bencomo

 And remember, now is the time to try and close that sale.
 Nobody watches a video for a product if they aren’t interested in buying it at some level, and that leaves room for more direct sale tactics in your content!

-When it comes down to overcoming last-minute resistances on a potential buyer, few pieces of content can be as effective as the right testimonial video.
+When it comes down to overcoming last-minute resistance from a potential buyer, few pieces of content can be as effective as the right testimonial video.

 Few people take the final plunge to complete a purchase if they don’t trust you completely.
 Moreover, as social creatures, peer validation often holds sway over our decision-making process.
 Testimonials videos leverage those things to their favor.